TEST 3: Testing For Spark Directly On The Coil Tower (Paired Cylinders)

 - PCM (Powertrain Control Module=Fuel Injection Computer) is not providing any of the Switching signals to the individual ignition coils within the coil pack because the crankshaft position sensor has failed.

-- For some of the applications covered by this article, you can find the crank sensor test here: Crank Sensor Test (at: troubleshootmyvehicle.com)
+- For some of the applications covered by this article, you can find the crank sensor test here: How To Test The Crank Sensor (Ford 3.0L, 3.8L) (at: troubleshootmyvehicle.com).

 You're starting point for the rest of your tests will be TEST 3.
 IMPORTANT: Altho' TEST 3 indicates it's a test for when two spark plug wires didn't fire spark only, this is still your starting point.

-CASE 2: The test light does not light up.
+CASE 2: The multimeter DID NOT register 10 to 12 Volts.
 Then the most likely cause will be a blown fuse or a bad relay.
 You'll have to consult your repair manual to find out the location of this fuse and or relay.